austinhuang0131/mstdn-party-plus/docs/best-practices.md

 ## Alternative text

-!!! tip
+!!! info

     See [here](https://disabledsocial.github.io/Disabled-Social-Blog/posts/guides/howtoalttext/) for how to add alt text onto attachments.

 Alternative text is expected to give a description of a picture or a video to someone who may not be able to see or hear everything.
-It should **not** be a reiteration of your post content.
+It should **not** be a reiteration of your post content (unless the post content sufficiently describes the media), additional commentary, or a placeholder.

-Alt text is not just essential for screen readers used by people with disabilities, but sometimes even one without may struggle to understand what to focus on.
-Also, adding alt text lets you reconsider whether writing the post is necessary.
+Good alt text is essential for people, especially those with disabilities, who use screen readers or require additional context to consume content.
+Also, adding alt text allows you to reflect on your post before sending it, and since alt text is searchable, it allows for better reach for your content.

+See [Alt Text Hall of Fame](https://alttexthalloffame.org/en/) for examples on how to write a good alt text.

+!!! tip

+    For example, in [this post](https://mstdn.party/@benbloodworth/112044379936996494), the content is

+    > New neighbors are moving in.

+    whose first image accompagnies the following alt text:

+    > A male eastern bluebird perched on the roof of a bluebird house with a piece of straw in his mouth.

+    Not only the alt text accurately describes the image, it also gives enough context to people even without seeing the image: the "new neighbours" refer to Eastern bluebirds, and bringing straws to a bluebird house would be "moving in."

+In cases where you may require assistance in writing the appropriate alt text, you may use the `#Alt4Me` hashtag.

+!!! warning

+    The administration (and solely the administration) reserves the right to enforce the above on any user that it sees fit.
+If exercised, non-compliance will result in a reminder, and explicit unjustified refusal to comply will result in a limit.
+In general, this is to be exercised on accounts that post to local timeline in high frequency.

+!!! warning

+    When encountering a post that does not contain alt text, one should either kindly provide one or signal it with `#Alt4Me`.
+Any attempt at harassing the author will be dealt with under [harassment](rules.md#no-harassment), [discrimination](rules.md#no-discrimination) or both.

 ## Tips for Exposure